 Identifying the immovable nature of the Western Front, Kitchener supported attacks on German allies, beginning with an invasion of the Ottoman Empire; this led to Kitchener’s association with the disastrous Gallipoli campaign, which brought him some discredit.
 Kitchener was also subject to criticism during the Shell Crisis of mid 1915, with claims he had failed to identify the need for increased munitions production.

 In June 1916 Kitchener was killed while travelling to Russia, when the Royal Navy vessel he was aboard struck a mine during a heavy storm off the Scottish coast.
 He was the highest ranked British military or political figure killed during World War I.

+As the war took its toll on France, Poincare’s popularity also waned.
+In late 1917 he was forced to appoint Georges Clemenceau, a man who had often attacked Poincare in his newspapers, as prime minister.
 Clemenceau came to dominate both the war effort and the peace process, while Poincare took a back seat.
 He remained in politics, however, and returned to the prime ministership twice during the 1920s.

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation:

-J. Llewellyn et al, “World War I political leaders” at Alpha History, http://alphahistory.com/worldwar1/world-war-i-political-leaders/, 2014, accessed [date of last access].
+J. Llewellyn et al, “World War I political leaders” at Alpha History, https://alphahistory.com/worldwar1/world-war-i-political-leaders/, 2018, accessed [date of last access].